jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

   :width: 600
   :alt: Reference on the left

-this helps when I do not have an extra screen
+this helps when I do not have an extra screen.
+I can stack two editors on top of one another, source code on top, tests below, and the terminal below the tests

 for testing
 #################################################################################